YangAsher/NCEA-Past-Paper-Scraper/README.md

 `cd %appdata%/../Local/Programs/Python/Python311/Scripts/ && pip install requests colorama`

+- prereqs installed. this process only needs to occur once

 - to execute:

-`cd %appdata%/../../ && scraper.py`
+`cd %appdata%/../../NCEA-Past-Paper-Scraper && scraper.py`

-alternatively use the binary i built
+alternatively navigate to user/NCEA-Past-Paper-Scraper and run scraper.py or use the binary i built (bad idea)